christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

     bias2.grad.zero_()
 ```

-**Exercise**: check that the norm of the parameters converges to zero.
+**Exercise**: check that the norm of the parameters does not converge to zero.

 In a classification task,